Team-BANERUS/poketwo-Autocatcher/README.md

 **Premium Version**: `v7.0.0` (30th October 2020) (Autocatcher uses Artificial Intelligence now!)
   > **The `autocatcher` is now officially fixed and is a Premium Version only feature.**
-  I  was fixing this again and again as the open source code is easily readable by anyone and gets patched repeatedly.
-To avoid this in the future, Autocatcher is now a Premium feature to make it harder to get.
-I know that most of you will hate this move, but it was necessary.
-You guys can continue using the other features like auto-trade and auto-release, etc. which do not really harm anyone.
+  This bot is premium catcher but it was necessary.
+You guys can continue using the other features like in free trial.
 Thank you all for being patient and sticking around until now.

 ![Works](https://media1.giphy.com/media/9cepV83q9ZVW8vAJ2w/giphy.gif)